Ryan Trann

 That's the MVP video pipeline for adding user-generated video to a Next.js application without dealing with transcoding, queues, workers and distributed architecture.

-This system won't last much longer than an MVP—if you need something reliable and scalable but you don't want to build it yourself, give Hyperserve a try.
-We've done all the hard work of building out Video Architecture at Scale and wrapped it in a simple API that makes adding video nearly as easy as adding images.
+This system won't last long as an MVP.
+If you need something reliable, performant, and scalable, try Hyperserve.
+We have done the hard work of building Video Architecture at Scale and wrapped it in a simple API.
+Sign up for a free account so adding video can be as easy as image uploads.

 Video Hosting API made simple.